Enagai-nagai/kickstarter-analysis/README.md

 The overall trend we saw in the dataset among dataset of theaters/plays from 2009 to 2017 is not always consistent if you look at the certain year.
 For example, the trend of the outcome against the launch date changes quite depending on which year you are looking at.
 If we see the dataset of only 2014, the trend I mentioned above doesn't remain anymore.
 ![image](https://user-images.githubusercontent.com/99149443/160216391-ea13a0d8-b7b6-487f-9f60-93a658238f47.png)
-It is necessary to recognize that the trend might be inconsistent by checking it year by year so we don't lead to the wrong idea.
+It is quite important to recognize that the trend might be inconsistent by checking it year by year so we don't lead to the wrong idea.

 2. The logic behind the trend is unknown
 Even though we can see overall trends in the graphs, we don't necessarily know what is causing these trends.
 While it makes sense that it is more difficult and less probable for campaigns with big goal amount, it is not as clear why there are many successful campaigns around May.